Jburch01/Jburch01/README.md

 Prior to my data science journey, I had the opportunity to be a Twitch streamer from October 2019 to January 2023.
 This experience not only honed my streaming skills but also cultivated my passion for engaging with diverse audiences and creating captivating content.

-If you have any questions, project proposals, or simply want to connect, feel free to reach out to me at joshuaburch01@gmail.com.
+If you have any questions, project proposals, or simply want to connect, feel free to reach out to me.
 I am always open to new opportunities and collaborations.

 Let's join forces and leverage the power of data to drive innovation and create impactful solutions!